David Siegel (entrepreneur)

 David Siegel (born 1959) is an American entrepreneur.
-Having started his career in typography, he became a leading web designer in the mid-nineties, then worked as a business consultant, and currently leads a nonprofit foundation and a start-up in London cryptocurrency.
+Having started his career in typography, he became a leading web designer in the mid-1990s, then worked as a business consultant, and currently leads a nonprofit foundation and a start-up in London cryptocurrency.
 Siegel is also the author of four books exploring the intersection of management and technology.

 Education

 David Siegel received an undergraduate degree in mathematics from the University of Colorado at Boulder.
 In 1985, he earned a master's degree in digital typography from Stanford University, under Donald Knuth and Charles Bigelow.
 His master's project was to digitize Hermann Zapf's typeface AMS Euler using METAFONT; he was also initially involved in the production of Zapfino.